Carleton Ravens women's basketball

 The Carleton Ravens women's basketball team represent Carleton University in the Ontario University Athletics of U Sports women's basketball.
-The Ravens have won two national championships, in 2018 and 2023.
+The Ravens have won three national championships, in 2018, 2023 and 2024.
 The Ravens have also won the OUA Critelli Cup conference championship three times, in 2017, 2018, and 2023.
 Between 2009 and 2018, the Ruth Coe Award, recognizing Carleton University’s Female Athlete of the Year, was won by seven female basketball players.
 Additionally, the program served as host team for the 2020 U Sports Women's Basketball Championship, contested at Ottawa's TD Place Arena.

 In 2023, both the women’s and men’s teams won the national titles, something no school had accomplished since 1985, when the Victoria Vikes were double champions.